rasa-silva/blog/content/about.md

 Although not a main focus of my professional activities, I always try to keep learning new things.

-I've made a GitHub client for `Android` which, unfortunately I've been unable to finish for now...
+I've made a GitHub client for `Android` which, unfortunately, I've been unable to finish for now...

 I'm currently learning `Go` and made some contact with `Docker`, `PostreSQL` and `RabbitMQ`.